glaukiol1/pybuster/README.md

 # pybuster v1.0

-pybuster is a tool that is used to brute-force URIs on web servers.
+pybuster is a tool that is used to brute-force URLs of web servers.

 ## Features